Racopokemon/ImageSort/futureFeatures.md

 * jpackage supports a version tag.
 Play arond with it, if installers are automatically able to update etc.

 ## Launcher
+* In the launcher, in the list view, it already focusses the text field on 2nd entry, same error as with pressing arrow down in the text field.
+Can we register the listener somewhere else?
+Somewhere before?
 * ~~On start, the launcher has the first folder selected instead of the images (if some are there), and pressing enter opens the folder instead~~
   * Fix this only for the startup, afterwards this focus is ok.
 Either request the focus to the start button or truly unselect everything in the listview
 * better show other (not supported) file formats: